Sierra Leone Rising

-Sierra Leone Rising (formerly the Kposowa Foundation) is a non-profit organization that fosters quality education, supports female empowerment, and ensures public health safety in Sierra Leone.
+Sierra Leone Rising (formerly the Kposowa Foundation) is a non-profit organization that fosters quality education, supports female empowerment, and contributes to public health in Sierra Leone.
 They are based out of Long Beach, California, United States.
 It was co-founded by Princess Sarah Culberson and John Woehrle.

-The Kposowa Foundation's purpose is to raise funds to rebuild a boarding school, provide clean drinking water, provide economically sustainable opportunities, and improve the general quality of life for the people of Sierra Leone, West Africa.
+The purpose of Sierra Leone Rising is to raise funds to rebuild a boarding school, provide clean drinking water, provide economically sustainable opportunities, and improve the general quality of life for the people of Bumpe, a villarge in Sierra Leone, West Africa.

 History

 Bumpe High School (BHS) was ransacked and burned by the Revolutionary United Front rebels during the decade-long civil war in Sierra Leone that lasted from 1991 to 2002.
 Most of the buildings and furnishings were destroyed or stolen.
 BHS was once a renowned boarding school with an enrollment of over 600 students from as far away as Nigeria.

 Projects

-The first goal of the Kposowa Foundation was to rebuild Bumpe High School.
+The first goal of Sierra Leone Rising was to rebuild Bumpe High School.
 The second goal was to sustain the children who were educated there.